elementary/docs/apis/gresource.md

 </gresources>
 ```

-Now, in the `Application` class, in the `activate ()` function, we can add the gresource path to the system's built-in icon theme.
+Now we can add the GResource path to the system's built-in icon theme in the `Application` class' `activate ()` function.
 This will let us reference the icon name without using long paths, and automatically handle icon sizing as previously mentioned Again, don't forget to use the same RDNN'd path that was defined in `gresource.xml`:

 ```csharp
 protected override void activate () {